-I am interested in the conservation of reptiles and amphibians.
+I am interested in the conservation of nature.
+To date I have predominantly studied reptiles, amphibians, and sharks and rays.
 My current research lies at the interface of theoretical and applied biology, and uses theory to guide the management of threatened and endangered species.

-I am currently a PhD candidate at Virginia Polytechnic Institute (supervisor: Carola Haas), in the department of Fish and Wildlife Conservation.
-I am part of the recovery team for flatwoods salamanders, Ambystoma bishopi.
+I recently completed my PhD at Virginia Polytechnic Institute (supervisor: Carola Haas), in the department of Fish and Wildlife Conservation.
+I was integral in the development of a recovery plan for flatwoods salamanders, Ambystoma bishopi.
 Specifically my research focuses on modelling the population dynamics of flatwoods salamanders to evaluate the long term viability of the species and guide management decisions.
-I am privileged to conduct my field work on Eglin Air Force Base, FL, one of the last bastions for a slew of southeastern endemics, including red-cockaded woodpeckers, reticulated sirens, and bog frogs.
+I was privileged to conduct my field work on Eglin Air Force Base, FL, one of the last bastions for a slew of southeastern endemics, including red-cockaded woodpeckers, reticulated sirens, and bog frogs.
 My work is part of a broader effort to conserve and restore longleaf pine ecosystems in the southeastern US.

 The capstone research project of my undergraduate degree from the University of Sheffield, UK (supervisor: Dylan Childs) investigated the evolutionary consequences of biological invasions.
 Inspired by the introduction of cane toads to Australia, I evaluated how key life-history traits are likely to respond to novel predation pressures and the myriad repercussions of such rapid evolutionary change.